Thaler: 19th-century Germany

-At the beginning of the 19th century the South German states valued the Conventionsthaler at 2.4 South German gulden, or 9.744 grams fine silver per gulden.
+At the beginning of the 19th century the South German states valued the Conventionsthaler at 2.4 South German gulden, or 9.744 grams fine silver, per gulden.
 Afterwards, however, they began to mint the Kronenthaler valued at 2.7 gulden - hence a reduced fine silver content for the gulden at 9.52 g.
 In 1837, the Prussian thaler was fixed at 13/4 South German gulden - hence 9.545 g fine silver per gulden.

-The North German thaler, valued at 3/4 a Conventionsthaler or 131/3 to a Cologne Mark fine silver at the start of the 19th century, was revalued in the 1840s at par with the Prussian thaler, at 14 to a Mark, though with varying subdivisions.
-In 1857, the Vereinsthaler worth 1 North German thaler or 13/4 South German gulden was adopted as the standard coin by most German states as well as in the Habsburg Empire.
+The North German thaler, valued at 3/4 a Conventionsthaler, or 131/3 to a Cologne Mark, fine silver at the start of the 19th century, was revalued in the 1840s at par with the Prussian thaler, at 14 to a Mark, though with varying subdivisions.
+In 1857, the Vereinsthaler, worth one North German thaler, or 13/4 South German gulden, was adopted as the standard coin by most German states as well as in the Habsburg Empire.
 Vereinsthalers were issued until 1871 in Germany and 1867 in Austria.

-Within the new German Empire, silver vereinsthaler coins remained unlimited legal tender at a value of 3 German gold marks until 1908 when they were withdrawn and demonetized.
+Within the new German Empire, silver vereinsthaler coins remained unlimited legal tender at a value of three German gold marks until 1908 when they were withdrawn and demonetized.
 Some old countermarked thalers circulated as emergency coinage in Germany during the inflationary period following its defeat in the First World War.

 The Maria Theresa thaler, the most famous example of the Conventionsthaler minted from 1751, enjoyed a special role as trade currency and continued to be minted long after the death of Maria Theresa in 1780, with coins minted after her death always showing the year 1780.
 Francis Joseph of Austria declared it an official trade coinage in 1857 just before it lost legal tender status in Austria following issue of the Vereinsthaler.
-The Maria Theresa taler became the de facto currency of the Ethiopian Empire in the late 18th century, with the Ethiopian birr introduced at par with this taler, and it continued to be in use into the 20th century in the Horn of Africa, Eastern Africa, India and throughout much of the Arabian Peninsula.
+The Maria Theresa taler became the de facto currency of the Ethiopian Empire in the late 18th century, with the Ethiopian birr introduced at par with this taler, and it continued to be in use into the 20th century in the Horn of Africa, Eastern Africa and India and throughout much of the Arabian Peninsula.